bingo123122121/bingo123122121.github.io/_pages/cv.md

 Education
 ======
-* 2019.9-present Beijing Institute of Technology, Undergraduate
+* School of Computer Science and Technology, Beijing Institute of Technology, Undergraduate, 2019.9-present
-* 2022.9-present Institute of Computing Technology, Chinese Academy of Sciences, Intern
+* Institute of Computing Technology, Chinese Academy of Sciences, Intern, 2022.9-present

 Selected Awards
 ======